Happy New Year!

 Entry is free although donations would be very welcome!

-Model Railway Exhibition 2023
+Slough Model Railway Exhibition 2024

-Sat 21st and Sun 22nd October – 10:00-16:00
+Sun 27th October – 10:00-16:00

 Further details HERE.